andredms/blog/_posts/2021-07-09-ios-forensics.md

 ```/private/var/mobile/Library/AddressBook```

-A device owner's contacts can be found within ```AddressBook.sqlitedb```.
-The 'ABPerson' table contains the first and last name, birthday, job, title, nickname ect.
-The 'ABMultiValue' contains the column 'value' which has the e-mail or phone number of the individual in 'ABPerson'.
+A device's contacts can be found within ```AddressBook.sqlitedb```.
+The 'ABPerson' table contains the person's first and last name, birthday, job, title, nickname ect.
+The 'ABMultiValue' contains the column 'value' which has the e-mail and/or phone number of the individual in 'ABPerson'.
 In the below example, we can see that our siezed device had three contacts:

 ![](https://i.imgur.com/kQKE7NB.png)